Yesterday I did a post on the

 <video> tag which basically uses all of the technologies listed above.
 Do you care what its template and shadow DOM look like?
 Not really.
 You just want to say:

 to spit out your awesome player.
-Think of the cognitive load that you could unburden yourself of if all UI Frameworks had the same abilities as
+Think of the cognitive load that you could unburden yourself of if all UI libraries had the same abilities as

 A page might look like this: